CodeLegionary/Vue-tic-tac-toe/README.md

 ```

 ## Game Information
 A typical board game.
-By clicking the 'New Game' button, you can start a new match.
-To reset the score, simply refresh the page.
+By clicking the 'New Match' button, you can start a new single game.
+To reset the total score, simply refresh the page.
-In addition to this, when a player wins the game, an alert will be displayed asking if the player wants to play again.
+In addition to this, when the match is over, an alert will be displayed asking if the player wants to play again.
 It's as simple as that!